Mick Mackey: Club

-Mackey was just fourteen years-old when the Ahane club was formed in 1926.
+Mackey was just fourteen years old when the Ahane club was formed in 1926.
 Deemed too young to play at the time, he made his club debut in September 1928 in a junior championship defeat of Fedamore.
 It was a successful campaign that ended with the county final on 16 June 1929.
 A 5–1 to 2–2 defeat of Kilmeedy gave Mackey a junior championship medal.

 1929 also proved to be a successful year for Mackey.
 A 1–8 to 1–2 defeat of Cappamore gave him an intermediate championship medal.

 Mackey continued his winning ways in 1930, winning a minor championship medal following a victory over Doon.
 He had earlier won a minor championship medal with Clonlara when he briefly played in Clare.

 In 1931 Mackey was a key part of the Ahane team that reached the final of the senior championship.
 A 5–5 to 1–4 trouncing of Croom gave Ahane their first senior title, while it also gave Mackey his first championship medal.

 Ahane failed to retain their title, however, Mackey's team returned to the championship decider once again in 1933.
 A 1–7 to 1–1 defeat of Croom gave him his second championship medal.
-It was the beginning of a run of success, as Ahane went on to dominated club hurling in Limerick for the rest of the decade.
+It was the beginning of a run of success, as Ahane went on to dominate club hurling in Limerick for the rest of the decade.
 Back-to-back defeats of Kildimo in 1934 and 1935, followed by four successive defeats of Croom brought Mackey's championship medal tally to eight.

 Eight-in-a-row proved beyond Ahane, as Croom triumphed in 1940 and 1941.

 During this time Mackey also starred with the Ahane senior football team.
 Five successive final victories between 1935 and 1939 gave him championship medals in the other code also.

 Ahane hurlers bounced back in 1942 to reach a tenth successive county decider.
 A 7–8 to 1–0 defeat of Rathkeale gave Mackey an eight winners' medal in the hurling championship.
 This victory set Ahane off on another great run of success.
 Further defeats of Croom (twice), Rathkeale (twice), Granagh-Ballingarry and St. Patrick's yielded another seven championships in succession.
 These victories brought Mackey's championship medal to a remarkable fifteen.

 Mackey's last appearance for Ahane was in 1951 in a championship semi-final defeat by Treaty Sarsfield's.
 The game was not an eventful one for Mackey as he was sent off.